Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/building-a-fastify-nodejs-server.md

   - nodejs
 ---

-I recently needed a super simple webserver to listen to POST requests.
+I recently needed a super simple web server to listen to POST requests.

 Before, we used [express to host a simple Node server](https://daily-dev-tips.com/posts/basic-nodejs-express-application/).